-DARSSY or Desktop ATC Radar Simulation System, is a state of the art Air Traffic Control simulator that focuses on simplicity, user experience and unbeatable Radar client User Interface realism.
-It is a cost-effective simulator running on common desktop PCs and does not require any dedicated, expensive or hard to find hardware.
+DARSSY® or Desktop ATC Radar Simulation System, is an easy to use yet powerful Air Traffic Control Radar simulation system.
+DARSSY focuses on simplicity, user experience and Radar client User Interface realism.
+It is a cost-effective real time simulator running on common desktop PCs and does not require any dedicated, expensive or hard-to-find hardware.

 DARSSY can simulate En-route, Approach and Ground Radar situations.
 All sessions can be recorded for replay and further assessment or training.
 Scripting unlocks the ability to control and tweak almost every aspect of the simulator.